When moving house with a cat: reduce pet stress during a move

 When it comes to moving your energy, we've got you covered too.
 Our online process will only take you minutes to complete.
 And with one business day's notice#, your new home can be connected - ready for you to move in.

-# 1 business day's notice required.
+# 1 full business day's notice required.
 You must ensure there is clear and safe meter access.
-To have power reconnected, the mains switch must be in the 'off' position and all other safety requirement specified during our online moving process must be met.
+To have power reconnected, the mains switch must be in the 'off' position and all other safety requirements specified during our online moving process must be met.
 If you're with another energy provider at your current property, you'll need to contact them to organise the disconnection of energy and close your account.